Washington State Off-Grid Laws: An In-Depth Guide

 Small counties with little growth aren’t required to create plans under the GMA.
 However, they are still required to identify natural resources and critical areas (such as wetlands, animal habitats, etc.).
 These counties are then required to create laws aimed at protecting the lands.
 If you dream of moving into the wilderness of Washington State to live off-grid, it might be impossible due to these conservation laws.

-For example, the Critical Areas Ordinance in King County prohibits farmers from clearing land: 50-65% of land which wasn’t previously cleared must be left in natural vegetation.
-Likewise, there are restrictions on things like whether you can put up new outbuildings on your own property.
+For example, the Critical Areas Ordinance in King County prohibits farmers from clearing land: 50-65% of land that wasn’t previously cleared must be left in natural vegetation.
+Likewise, there are restrictions on whether you can put up new outbuildings on your property.

 It is still possible to build on Critical Lands in Washington; the process will just be more difficult.
 There is a good guide here.